Tag Archives: JRPGs

 As with Wednesday’s Warriors Wednesday video, I thought I’d make an effort to drop in some vaguely interesting factoids into my video intros.

-As such, today you will learn that yes, indeed,Β Atelier ArlandΒ character designer Mel Kishida is indeed into stinky feet.
+As such, today you will learn that yes, indeed, Atelier Arland character designer Mel Kishida is indeed into stinky feet.
 But how is this relevant?
 Umm… Well… Oh, just watch it, will you?
-(And playΒ Blue Reflection,Β it’s beautiful.)
+(And play Blue Reflectionit’s beautiful.)

 Hit the jump to see how Rorona’s efforts went today… ignoring the pervy Japanese dude just waiting for her to take her boots off!